 Founder, CEO, 1Scope

 Not sure whether I’d call it a failure, but a definite learning experience – things usually don’t go to plan, especially when negotiating an investment.
 The first time I negotiated for our investment, I assumed it would take approx. 3-months (it took 7-9).
-I underestimated the difficulty in completing the due diligence and the ‘resources’ / ‘man power’ required to assist me in doing so (financial forecasts, legal).
+I underestimated the difficulty in completing the due diligence and the ‘resources’ / ‘manpower’ required to assist me in doing so (financial forecasts, legal).
 This led me to run, I ran out of money (paying the team) and had to source new funds while the negotiation dragged on.
 I underestimated how long it would take for people to review/edit and get back and how many times this would happen, I had to learn about power imbalances within a negotiation while it was happening, and so much more.
 Greatest learning experience – understand the process in detail, surround yourself with relevant parties that can assist, overestimate the negotiation process (typically takes 6-12 months).
 Set strict action items and timelines for both sides before exiting a meeting to minimize drag.
 Ensure you, have extra money in your budget in case you need it, negotiate with several investors if possible for power, learning and diversification purposes.

 Director, Create Cultivate

 Losing a large client with no cost of sale due to firm policy not allowing exclusivity on a one-off transaction where they were ultimately successful.
 Consider each situation on its own individual merit and decide accordingly.
-It’s also ok to fail and often the best opportunities / learnings come from failures.
+It’s also ok to fail and often the best opportunities/learnings come from failures.

 Founder TEMPL TV

 Biggest failure and learning (#flearning) was taking my tech startup to China for 18 months then having it spectacularly combust when my Chinese partner got done for money laundering!
-I learnt more though in that 18 months than probably my previous 18 years in business.
+I learned more though in that 18 months than probably my previous 18 years in business.

 Partner, Airtree Ventures

 I moved to China for 2 years to try and learn Mandarin mandarin.
 It was f*&king hard and I failed miserably.
-But I did learn that you can have an incredible time while you are failing – as long as you see it as an adventure and an opportunity for self improvement.
+But I did learn that you can have an incredible time while you are failing – as long as you see it as an adventure and an opportunity for self-improvement.

 Founder, Station 5